pieroapretto/Onja_career_counseling_resources/volunteer_guide.md

 Onja and all its students deeply acknowledge your kindness to help and your commitment to provide career counseling.
 Your invaluable work is crucial for us and will have a real impact on our students’ future as well as for those who will follow them.
 Thank you so much for making this happen.

-This document was created as a simple guide for career counselors to have an idea of what is expected from you.
+This document was created as a simple guide for Career Counselors to have an idea of what is expected from you.
 Note that this is just a guide and is not exhaustive.

 Should you have any questions, please contact Piero: [piero.pretto@onja.org](mailto:piero.pretto@onja.org)